-We've compared six of the best cloud storage websites; three aimed at photographers and three suited to general storage.
+If you want to showcase your photo archive or image collection, then consider these image hosting providers We've compared seven of the best cloud storage websites; some aimed at photographers and some suited to general storage.

 pCloud is not your traditional cloud storage provider; it is one of the very few ones who provide you with a lifetime storage subscription which means that you only have to pay once to get, well, 2TB of storage.
 To prevent abuse, you also get 2TB of download link traffic per month.
-Photographers will love the fact that you can see thumbnails and previews of most RAW files in the web and mobile versions of pCloud, as well as in pCloud Drive for macOS and there's even an official pCloud plugin for Lightroom that makes it possible to upload photos directly to your pCloud account.
+Photographers will love the fact that you can see thumbnails and previews of most RAW files in the web and mobile versions of pCloud, as well as in pCloud Drive for macOS.
 Also nifty is the browser extension that allows you to save videos and images directly to your pCloud account, which you can use as a scrapbook.
 Remember as well that you will be able to keep file revisions for up to 30 days and that you can create an entire static HTML website with its own URL.

 - [$175 one time payment] Lifetime premium subscription with 500GB storage